JOhlendorff/3semWeek5/README.md

 #Week5 Review
 ##Problems with commiting friday and thursday.
-Friday has been added as a zip file, thursday is too big for github to be added as a zip
+Friday and thursday have been added as zip files